pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 ]
 +++

-Compiler correctness has always been an important concern: even if we write wonderfully pristine code, it means nothing if bugs are injected during compilation.

 Compilation is the process of converting a human-comprehensible, mathematically rich programming language into a machine-readable, operationally explicit target language, often involving multiple sequential phases.
 Compiler correctness ensures that the original program supplied by the user and the target program produced as output "do the same thing" according to our observations.

+Compiler correctness has always been an important concern: even if we write wonderfully pristine code, it means nothing if bugs are injected during compilation.
-This blog post will explore the complexity of verifying compiler correctness, delve into its mathematical definition, and detail the specific approach we adopted in our research.
+This blog post will explore the complexity of verifying compiler correctness, delve into its mathematical definition, and showcase the specific approach we adopted in our research as a proof of concept.

 # Difficulties in Proving Compiler Correctness